lorikrell/gamerchic/docs/photoshop/crest.md

 Select existing emblems or add your own!

-:::sonceri Photoshop and Photopea
-These templates use layer effects, masks, and clipping masks to generate seals.You can use Photoshop and [Photopea free online](https://www.photopea.com/) editor.
+:::sonceri Photoshop, Affinity Designer, and Photopea These templates use layer effects, masks, and clipping masks to generate seals.You can use Photoshop, Affinity Designer, and [Photopea free online](https://www.photopea.com/) editor.
 Versions for Clip Studio, GIMP, and other graphic programs are not available yet due to some limitations.
 These were created using the latest Photoshop Creative Cloud version.
 :::

 ## Download and Build